igorski/drunk-dragon-vs-the-drag-queens/README.md

 Operations on structures are done using the action modules (see _./src/model/actions/_).
 A lot of structures specify their own getters as well as mutations (remember when changing values of a Vuex state object that these should be called from a Vuex store mutation-method).

+While the game clock increments at a higher speed than in actual life, think of all time related operations (e.g. _Effects_) as if they were actual time (e.g. _"the effect of this item should last for two hours in the perception of the player character"_).
+The unit used is the _millisecond_ and is automatically scaled to the game/real life ratio when creating a new Effect using the EffectFactory.

 ## Application source outline